demml/opsml/README.md

 ## Contributing
 - If you'd like to contribute, feel free to create a branch and start adding in your edits.
-If you'd like to work on any outstanding items, check out the `to_dos` directory readme and get started :smiley:
+If you'd like to work on any outstanding items, check out the `roadmap` section in the docs and get started :smiley: